aanbarasan/aanbarasan.github.io/README.md

    In this page manual query calculation for multiple scenarios are simplefied.
 In default column update query is enabled.
 When the scenarios changes use conditional options to change the dynamic formats.

-# Big Bang Theory all words meaning
+# 5000 frequent words meaning

- Here posted all the words and meaning of the TV show Big Bnag Theory.
-The word list greped from subtile.
-Words found in the subtile only meaning files added.
+ Here posted 5000 frequent words and meaning.